Skip to content

 A map of routes to their destinations.
 The key is the route path and the value can be:

-• Or an object with the above properties.
+• Or, an object with

 For example, you can set the destination as a URL.